zhoufenqin/diag4j/README.md

 - The Java Attach Agent is a lightweight Java agent that attaches to running Java processes, enabling diagnostic capabilities without restarting the application.

 ### Access
 To maintain security during the current milestone, both components are not exposed publicly.
 Developers can access the tool via the `kubectl port-forward` command.
-For detailed instructions, refer to the [Quick Start](/doc/quick-start.md) guide.

 ![Architecture Diagram](/doc/images/arch.png)
 > Note: SBA stands for Spring Boot Admin server.